The Initial Value Problem for Singular SPDEs via Rough Paths: Set-up and overview of our strategy

-The proof of Theorem \ref{linear_theorem}, which is given in Section \ref{section:proof_theorem_1}, is a combination of the following three propositions.
-First we state Proposition \ref{linear_forcing}; it is a variation of Proposition 3.8 in \cite{OW} in the sense that we replace the use of the periodicity of the coefficients in the $x_2$-direction with an exploitation of the massive term in the equation.
-Here is the statement:
+The proof of Theorem \ref{linear_theorem}, which is given in Section \ref{section:proof_theorem_1}, is a combination of the following three propositions -- the first of which handles \eqref{forcing_theorem_1} and the second and third of which contain the treatment of the ``initial boundary layer'', \textit{i.e.} $\ui$ solving \eqref{IVP_theorem_1}.
+Here is the first of these propositions: